 Anger Management Counseling

 If you feel that your anger is uncontrollable, is negatively impacting your relationships, or causing problems in your life, you might consider anger management counseling.
-Dr. Rae Mazzei, an anger management specialist, has worked with numerous individuals in helping them better control their anger.
-Within a nonjudgmental and supportive therapeutic environment, she will help you gain insight into your problems and develop effective and long-term coping skills to manage anger.
+Dr. Mazzei, an anger management specialist and Health Psychologist, has worked with numerous individuals in helping them better control their anger.
+Within a non-judgmental and supportive therapeutic environment, she will help you gain insight into your problems and develop effective and long-term coping skills to manage anger.

 The best place to start is by speaking to our staff, who can discuss anger management counseling, answer any questions about the process, and schedule a confidential appointment.
-If you have any questions or would like to schedule an appointment, please call or contact us today.
+Simply follow these steps: